eschulte/goa/README.md

 steps walk through optimizing `nbody` from the command line to reduce energy consumption.

-1. Run the `optimize` executable once to view all of the optional arguments.
+1. Run the `goa` executable once to view all of the optional arguments.
 All scripts and executables in the `./bin/` directory print help information in response to the `-h` flag.

-        ./bin/optimize -h
+        ./bin/goa -h

 2. Compile `nbody` to assembly and generate the test input and oracle output files.